huberf/RAD/README.md

 Consumes a pollable JPEG feed and identifies anomalous events and distinct states be it the owner's presence or a thief's intrusion.

+## Setup

+Open the `config.json` file for editing and add a link to a web accessible pollable video frame feed.
+You can then run `python3 feed.py` and it will begin detecting motion and printing to the console relevant info.

 ## Contribution

 Please feel free to open an issue or PR if you've found a bug.
 If you're looking to implement a feature, please open an issue before creating a PR so I can review it and make sure it's something that should be added.